-Aggregate

-Dollar Range of

-Equity Securities in

-All Funds Overseen

-by the Board

-Dollar Range of Member in the

-Equity Securities Franklin Templeton
+Dollar Range of Equity Securities in the Aggregate Dollar Range of Equity Securities in All Funds Overseen by the Board Member in the Franklin Templeton Fund

-Name of Board Member in the Fund Fund Complex
+Board Member Fund Fund (\$) Complex (\$)

-Gregory E. Johnson None Over \$100,000
+Gregory E. Johnson Over 100,000

-Rupert H. Johnson, Jr. None Over \$100,000
+Rupert H. Johnson, Jr. Over 100,000

 Board committees The board maintains two standing committees: the Audit Committee and the Nominating Committee.
 The Audit Committee is generally responsible for recommending the selection of the Trust's independent registered public accounting firm (auditors), including evaluating their independence and meeting with such auditors to consider and review matters relating to the Trust's financial reports and internal controls.
 The Audit Committee is comprised of the following independent trustees of the Trust: Terrence J. Checki, Mary C. Choksi, Edith E. Holiday, J. Michael Luttig, Larry D. Thompson and Valerie M. Williams.
+The Nominating Committee is comprised of the following independent trustees of the Trust: J. Checki, Mary C. Choksi, Edith E. Holiday, J. Michael Luttig, Larry D. Thompson and Valerie M. Williams.
 The Nominating Committee is comprised of the following independent trustees of the Trust: Harris J. Ashton, Terrence J. Checki, Mary C. Choksi, Edith E. Holiday, J. Michael Luttig, Larry D. Thompson and Valerie M. Williams.